 Creswick is a town growing both in its population and its tourism base.
-It has a diverse range of housing stock ranging from older gold rush era dwellings which are typically miner's cottages, late c19th to early c20th villas and Inter-War and Post-War dwellings close to town.
+It has a diverse range of housing stock ranging from older gold rush era dwellings which are typically miner's cottages, late 19th century to early 20th century villas and Inter-War and Post-War dwellings close to town.
 More recent residential developments include low-density lots on the town's outskirts and infill developments within township boundaries.